ContaAzul/turbine-ec2/README.md

 ## How it works

 You will need to configure the `config.properties` file just as before.
-The difference is that you can specify what tag and value should be looked up to find instances of each service.
+The difference is that you can specify which tag and value should be looked up to find instances of each cluster.

 Example: